Snugglywums/ReactTrelloyesApp/README.md

 # ReactTrelloyesApp

-An application designed with react that gives users the ability to add and delete cards in lists.
+An application designed with React that gives users the ability to add and delete cards in lists.

 <a href="https://ibb.co/GFfz986"><img src="https://i.ibb.co/GFfz986/Trelloyes-app.jpg" alt="Trelloyes-app" border="0"></a>